SuiteDash vs Jira: Honest Comparison for 2026

 SuiteDash

 SuiteDash offers Kanban boards, list views, and Gantt charts (Thrive plan and above).
 Tasks support assignments, due dates, priorities, comments, file attachments, and time tracking via built-in timers.
 Task dependencies are available on Pinnacle only ($99/month).
-There are no sprints, no backlogs, no velocity tracking, and no agile-specific views -- project management is functional but general-purpose, designed for service delivery.
+FLOWs, the trigger/action automation chains, are also Pinnacle-only.
+There are no sprints, no backlogs, no velocity tracking, and no agile-specific views.
+Project management is functional but general-purpose, designed for service delivery rather than software development.

 "It's an all-in-one platform that covers most of what a small agency needs without juggling five different tools." -- G2 verified reviewer